 Now that we have a temporary tool chain built, we’re ready to start building the main system (LFS Chapter 6) …

-- First note to make here is that LFS 8.0 is on the horizon as we’re doing this.
-We’ll need to take a look at the new release and decide if we’re going to migrate or continue with LFS 7.10.
+- First note to make here is that LFS 8.0 has just been released as we’re doing this.
+For now, we’ll continue with LFS 7.10.

 - Do not use optimizations as they may cause hard-to-find bugs

 - Keep to the order shown in the book

 - Don’t use static libraries (except for glibc and gcc)

 - Preparing Virtual Kernel File Systems – Mounting and populating /dev, and mounting the Virtual Kernel File Systems.
 If you don’t do all the work in one session, you’ll need to repeat this before you enter the chroot environment.

 - Package Management -This section provides is a roundup of the more popular techniques and how they work.
 For now we’ll use the “It is All in My Head!” technique.